SamC95/Kotlin_MealDatabase/README.md

 * You are not allowed to use third-party libraries.
 The only libraries that you can use are the standard Android API libraries.
 * The application developed will be helping users with meal preparation.
-* The application will be using the [themealdb](https://www.themealdb.com/api.php/) Web service and the Room Library to save information about meals.
+* The application will be using [themealdb](https://www.themealdb.com/api.php/) Web service and the Room Library to save information about meals.

 ### Requirements